joe733/Quarantine-Notes/README.md

 8 directories, 8 files
 ```

 > Disclaimer: Use @ your own understanding.
-These include notes and assignment which are not in any order. <br>
+These include notes and assignment which are not in any order.

 > Purpose is to improve my `git` skills and get my hands dirty on `GitHub Actions`, while I create and manage such repositories.